DataONEorg/rdataone/README.md

 ## Installation Notes

 The current version of the *dataone* R package removes the dependency on rJava and significantly changes the base API to correspond to the published  [DataONE API](https://purl.dataone.org/architecture/apis/index.html).
-Previous methods for accessing DataONE will be maintained, but new methods will be added.
+Previous methods for accessing DataONE will be maintained, but new methods have been added.

-The *dataone* R package has not been released to CRAN yet, but a development version is available.

-In addition, the `redland` C library must be installed on your OS prior to installing the R package.
+The `redland` C library must be installed on your OS prior to installing the R package.

 ## Installing development versions of the package
 To obtain builds of the *dataone* R package before they are available from CRAN, development builds